 Grace Notes reviews some of the brightest voices in Jazz and new releases that you should add to the soundtrack of your life.
 Who's transforming the landscape of Jazz?
 Read up and find out.
-Click on any of the artist names to go to their website or album titles to purchase their music.
+Click on any of the artist names to go to their websites or album titles to purchase their music.

 'Thinkin' Big' is trumpeter Jonan Francese's vision for Jazz where everyone has a seat on the bandstand.
 Built around an sense of ethnomusicological inclusion, 'Reclamation' combines spirited originals, funk, pop and imaginative remakes of classics like "Chim Chim Cheree" with a variety of first person testimonials of the struggle, strength and rise of those marginalized in American society.

 Terri Lyne Carrington's had enough.
 'Waiting Game' hits hard on racism, homophobia and the oppression and violence they too often create.
 Her band Social Science morphs into a skilled alchemy of styles that incorporate fusion, rap, and acapella, delivering one disc that slices into contemporary politics and a second filled with the four part improvised suite 'Dreams and Desperate Measures.'

 As one of the most thrilling and gifted percussionists of his generation, Samuel Torres has made a practice of integrating Columbia folkloric music into his art.
 'Alegria' is the latest example showcasing the rich musical heritage of Columbia, effortlessly swings through the intricate compositions celebrating masters Ray Barretto, Miguel “Anga” Diaz, and Dr. Martin Luther King.